Dica-Developer/chrome-form-manager/README.md

 Browse to `dist`folder of chrome-form-manager and hit ok.

 If everything worked well you should end up with a new icon next to the browser URL input.

+## use it?

+### New preset

+If you're on a page with a formular you want to save the values typed in.
+Just hit the icon of the extension and the popup will popup. ;)

+Type in a name (required), a description (optional) and hit save.
+The nex time you open the popup the new preset you be availabe in the select box.

+### Apply preset